 God has placed each of us in a strategic place at a strategic time to accomplish a mission that only we can fulfill.
 And if that’s not a marker of true worth, then nothing is.

 So when you find it hard to believe that your life matters, may you always run to the Word of God and be reminded that far above every other creation, Jesus died for you.

-He formed you in your mother’s womb; He breathed life into your nostrils for the first time; He died for your soul; and now He longs for you to walk in deeper relationship with Him.
+He formed you in your mother’s womb; He breathed life into your nostrils for the first time; He died for your soul, and now He longs for you to walk in a deeper relationship with Him.

 You are treasured by God more than the most precious jewel.
 When your battle with self-worth wears you down, may you rest in the words of